peopleware/openapi/resource/search-index.md

 and design should not contain dependency cycles, but an extra stop criterion will protect us.
 This is why the `createdAt` property is added to the search index document and the `createdBefore` parameter is used in determining the next resources to post events for.
 When, after this process started, a referenced search index document is updated before we require it, a new event is not created.
-In the update that happened in the meantime, whether it was triggered by an outside force, or by this process in a bad loop, it has been updated already with the up-to-date information about its dependencies.
+If the update that happened in the meantime, whether it was triggered by an outside force, or by this process in a bad loop, it has been updated already with the up-to-date information about its dependencies.

+Note that, because the search index is eventually consistent, that a fast handling of a later event might not see an earlier update yet.
+When there is a loop, new events would be created, although they should not be.
+In extreme cases, we could loop 1, or a small number of times, but eventually the first update would be seen, and the loop would stop.
+Since this is only a back-stop for infinite loops, and repeated updates are idemponent, this is acceptable.

 ### Cross-service dependencies